 Excess Alcohol: Abusing alcohol can lead to high blood pressure and other health issues like heart attack, strokes and obesity.

 Smoking and Tobacco: While long-term effects of smoking are unproven to affect blood pressure, short term smoking does.
-Smoking causes temporary spikes in blood pressure which can affect the health of your arteries over time.
+Smoking causes temporary spikes in blood pressure which can affect the health of the arteries over time.

 15. Avoid Foods Bad For Blood Pressure